shortdoom/shortdoom/README.md

 Poke me on twitter if you work on something interesting in web3.

-Solidity/JS/TS/NodeJS/EVM/Python/Distributed Systems/Full Stack.
+✨ Solidity/JS/TS/NodeJS/EVM/Python/Distributed Systems/Full Stack ✨

-Currently I focus protocol design (eg. vaults or stablecoins existing mechanisms and different extensions) related projects.

-I like new web3 primitives and automation with node/cloud.

-Lack time to dig into security.
+Current focus: protocol design related projects, eg. vaults or stablecoins. did you know there is a gas saving 721? or 4626 describes most of existing DeFi?

 <!--
 **shortdoom/shortdoom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.